 - Understand how to compare groups to identify care disparities for vulnerable groups

 - Understand team-based care for enhanced care delivery

 - How to lead change

 About the Population Health Management Fellowship

 - Facilitate transformation of primary care delivery into a patient-centered medical home model to promote compassionate, appropriate and effective patient care.
-Further develop clinical skills as a primary care physician including team-based and inter-professional models of care delivery.

-- Demonstrate and disseminate knowledge of the established and evolving evidence for population health approaches, new models of care delivery for enhanced healthcare value
+- Demonstrate and disseminate knowledge of the established and evolving evidence for population health approaches, and new models of care delivery for enhanced healthcare value

 - Acquire leadership and patient-centered communication skills to work successfully with individual physicians, teams, practices and health related agencies.

 - Demonstrate respect, compassion and responsiveness toward patients and coworkers.
-Demonstrates commitment to ethical principles, including confidentiality, patient autonomy.

 - Evaluate the quality of care of practice population(s) based on best available scientific evidence and improve care through continuous quality improvement strategies.